robivagner/foundry-lottery/README.md

 # Thank you!

-This was a fun project to make that was very fun and helpful.
-I learner a lot and I am excited to share it!
+This was a fun project to make that was very helpful and fulfilling.
+I learned a lot and I am excited to share my journey!